gutiluis/techdegree_project_3/README.md

 ## How it works:

+- python3 app.py
+2. A random phrase will be selected and displayed with underscores for each letter.
+3. Guess letters one at a time.
+4. Correct guesses reveal the letter in the phrase.
+5. Incorrect guesses increase the "missed" counter.
+6. The game ends when:
+   - All letters are guessed correctly → **You win!**
+   - Five incorrect guesses are made → **You lose!**

 # Word Guessing Game

 A console-based word guessing game written in Python.
 The player tries to guess a hidden phrase by selecting letters.
 The game continues until the player either guesses all the letters in the phrase (wins) or makes five incorrect guesses (loses).